TobitSoftware/chayns-tapp-eventRegistration/README.md

 Attendees can be checked in by scanning either their QR code or OPM transpondercard connected to their chayns® account.

 It is splitted into a frontend folder and a backend folder that..

+### Requirements
+To use this example, you need to fullfill following requirements
+* Member of the Tobit Software Parnter Network ( TSPN )
+* Microsoft Visual Studio
+* Android Device for NFC scan